rchampieux/diy-documentation/docs/lesson2.md

 > With HackMD you can write in Markdown and view the formatted output simultaneously
 2. Click "Try it out"
 3. Title your document by adding a level 1 heading.
-4. Start a bulleted list of the things your future self should know.
+4. Start a ordered list of the things your future self should know.
 > Use this [handy cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#blockquotes) to look-up common Markdown elements
 5. Add a [gif](https://giphy.com/) to your document.